-In the range $0<z<1$, our computations showed that, as before, for values $z=(2k-1)/(2k)$ and $\theta=0$ the logarithmic and double logarithmic terms appear, but these values are not consistent with the NEC.
-So, in order to provide solutions that are compatible with the NEC, we selected $\theta_{\ell}=1-2\ell(1-z)$ with $\ell$ to be some positive integer.
-These values of $z$ and $\theta$ lead to a logarithmic term.
-For other values we have power law divergences.
+In the range $0<z<1$, our computations showed that, as before, for values $z=(2k-1)/(2k)$ and $\theta=0$ the logarithmic and double logarithmic terms appear, but these values are not consistent with the NEC's.
+On the other hand, taking $\theta_{\ell}=1-2\ell(1-z)$ with $\ell$ to be some positive integer leads to a logarithmic term and is consistent with the NEC's.
+For other values, we have power-law divergences.

-For the case $z<0$, we have not found any logarithmic term, such that be consistent with NEC, and only power law divergences appear.
-However, in values $\theta=1$ and $\theta=0$, logarithmic terms appear.
-But these are not compatible with the NEC when $z<0$.
+For the case $z<0$, we have not found any logarithmic term consistent with NEC's, and only power-law divergences appear.

-The summary of results are depicted in table \ref{table:questions} .
-In the transverse directions, i.e., the singular entangling surface laying along isotropic direction $x$, we did not found any logarihmic or double logarithmic term, such that to be consistent with the NEC.
-Only power law divergences appear.